 - Helping multiple schools through the authorization and renewal processes

 - Working with multiple charter schools on enrollment and socioeconomic diversity initiatives

 - Working with charter schools and other stakeholders to help pass a 2015 law that allows charter schools to use “weighted lotteries” to increase access for educationally disadvantaged students

-Chris also works with undergraduate and graduate students and faculty in disciplinary hearings at colleges and universities.
-Chris is an expert on socioeconomic diversity.
-He has written, presented at conferences, and testified before the Georgia legislature regarding this issue.
-A a former teacher with Teach for America, Chris serves on charter school interview panels for the Atlanta Public Schools and the Walton Grant Review Committee, and is a guest lecturer on charter schools at Emory University School of Law.
+Chris has represented public officials and professors in litigation and before public tribunals.
+He also works with undergraduate and graduate students and faculty in disciplinary hearings at colleges and universities.
+An expert on socioeconomic diversity, Chris has written, presented at conferences, and testified before the Georgia legislature regarding this issue.
+As a former teacher with Teach for America, Chris has served on charter school interview panels for the Atlanta Public Schools, Georgia Department of Education, and the Walton Grant Review Committee.
+He is a regular guest lecturer on charter schools at Emory University School of Law.